few-shot-learning/Keras-FewShotLearning/README.md

 # Welcome to keras-fsl!

-As years go by, Few Shot Learning (FSL) is becoming a hot topic not only in academic papers but also in production applications.
+As years go by, Few Shot Learning (FSL) and especially Metric Learning is becoming a hot topic not only in academic papers but also in production applications.

 While a lot of researcher nowadays tend to publish their code on github, there is still no easy framework to get started with FSL.
 Especially when it comes to benchmarking existing models on personal datasets it is not always easy